-(iii) De recognition of financial liability
+(iii) De-recognition of financial liability

-A first call displict is derecognised when the obligation under the liability is discharged or cancelled or expires.
-The difference between the carrying amount of a financial liability that has been expired using the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognised in the statement of profit or loss as other income or finance costs.
+A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires.
+The difference between the carrying amount of a financial liability that has been extinguished or transferred to another party and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognised in the statement of profit or loss as other income or finance costs.